-Gold Coast Health commenced the Mental Health Crisis Reform initiative in the second half of 2019 with a consideration of the Crisis Now framework, which emphasises a number of care elements including: regional or state-wide crisis call centres coordinating in real time: centrally deployed, 24/7 mobile crisis teams; short-term, "sub-acute" residential crisis stabilization programs; and essential crisis care principles and practices including recovery orientation, trauma-informed care, significant use of peer staff, a commitment to Zero Suicide/Suicide Safer Care, strong commitments to safety for consumers and staff, and collaboration with law enforcement.
+Gold Coast Health commenced the Mental Health Crisis Reform initiative in the second half of 2019 with a consideration of the Crisis Now framework11, which emphasises a number of care elements including: regional or state-wide crisis call centres coordinating in real time: centrally deployed, 24/7 mobile crisis teams; short-term, "sub-acute" residential crisis stabilization programs; and essential crisis care principles and practices including recovery orientation, trauma-informed care, significant use of peer staff, a commitment to Zero Suicide/Suicide Safer Care, strong commitments to safety for consumers and staff, and collaboration with law enforcement.

 Feedback was obtained through a range of stakeholder meetings held on the Gold Coast across the second half of 2019 and through 2020.
 There was a very positive response to the core elements as outlined in the Crisis Now framework.
 However, it was felt by many stakeholders that it was important to emphasise other aspects of the system and go beyond those presented within Crisis Now.
 There was strong feedback that any plans around crisis reform on the Gold Coast needed to have due consideration of the whole continuum of care, and to be well integrated into the community, and recovery focused.
-The Gold Coast Crisis Reform Framework has been developed in response to the following issues identified by local stakeholders:
+The Gold Coast Crisis Reform Framework has been developed12 in response to the following issues identified by local stakeholders:

 - There is a need for health services (physical health, mental health, alcohol and other drugs services), social services and emergency response services (e.g., police and ambulance) to work together on coordinated and strategic approaches to transforming mental health crisis care across the GCPHN region.
 When challenges occur during a crisis, it is often at the points of intersection of these agencies.
 These entities have their own points of entry, and staff with significant variation in skills, training, and experience in mental health crisis.
-There are complex questions regarding who takes the lead for certain situations and how does integration and communication occur. - While principles related to best practice crisis care have been driving reform at a regional level for many years, there is a need to continue to embed these principles in our service and system, both existing and new initiatives: - o trauma-informed care - o lived experience and involvement of families central to all models of care - o adopting a Journey to Zero Seclusion and Restraint - $\circ$ integrated mental health, alcohol and other drug and physical healthcare - o cultrually safe, responding to diversity - A narrow focus on how we respond once a significant crisis has developed will not meet the needs of our community, nor will it align with a growing evidence base internationally.
+There are complex questions regarding who takes the lead for certain situations and how does integration and communication occur. - While principles related to best practice crisis care have been driving reform at a regional level for many years, there is a need to continue to embed these principles in our service and system, both existing and new initiatives: - o trauma-informed care - o lived experience and involvement of families central to all models of care - adopting a Journey to Zero Seclusion and Restraint - o integrated mental health, alcohol and other drug and physical healthcare - o culturally safe, responding to diversity - A narrow focus on how we respond once a significant crisis has developed will not meet the needs of our community, nor will it align with a growing evidence base internationally.
 Only with an adequate continuum of service will we be able to prevent crises from developing or reduce likelihood of re-presentations in the future.
-A comprehensive system needs to include social and housing support to enable recovery and prevent a cycle of repeated crises.
+A comprehensive system needs to include social and housing support to enable recovery and prevent a cycle of repeated crises. - There is a need for real-time displays of data to inform rapid decision making and tracking of consumers during their crises.

-Crisis Now: Transforming Services is Within our Reach (National Action Alliance for Suicide Prevention: Crisis Services Task Force, 2016)
+11 Crisis Now: Transforming Services is Within our Reach (National Action Alliance for Suicide Prevention: Crisis Services Task Force, 2016)

-Gold Coast Crisis Reform: A Strategic Approach to Transforming Mental Health Crisis Care Published by the State of Queensland (Queensland Health), December 2020
+$^{^{12}}$ Gold Coast Crisis Reform: A Strategic Approach to Transforming Mental Health Crisis Care Published by the State of Queensland (Queensland Health), December 2020